-This financial report is designed to provide a general overview of the APCD's finances for readers of the financial statements.
+This financial report is designed to provide a general overview of the APCD's finances.
 Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Business Manager, 260 N. San Antonio Road, Suite A, Santa Barbara, CA 93110-1315.
-This report may be downloaded from the web at www.sbcapcd.org/apcd/cafr.htm.
+This report may be downloaded from the web at www.sbcaped.org/apcd/cafr.htm.